Why does it always feel like there aren’t enough hours in the workday to accomplish everything we’d like to?

 - Set reminders to notify relevant team members about recurring events

-monday.com is hot on collaboration — teamwork is our jam.
-That’s why we’ve designed workflow automations that make sure everyone’s on the right page.
+That’s why we’ve designed workflows that make sure everyone’s on the right page (and software).

 You can automate notifications to reach out to your teams when dates arrive, statuses change, workloads pile up, and more.

 You can also easily tag colleagues and stakeholders to make sure everyone has the latest updates at all times, from any device.